-IT'S THE LAW, YOU MUST BE TRAINED
+IT'S THE LAW, YOU MUST BE TRAINED AND CERTIFIED

-Federal law states that only trained and authorized operators are permitted to operate a powered industrial truck.
-Your employer is required to train operators in the safe operation of powered industrial trucks.
-(OSHA §1910.178)
+Federal law states that only properly trained operators are permitted to operate a powered industrial truck and that your employer must train you and certify that you are qualified to operate this powered industrial truck.
+(OSHA §1910.178, Rev. 1999)